meraki/automation-scripts/README.md

 **invlist.py:** Creates a list of all serial numbers and models of devices that are part of a Meraki network for an organization with a given name.
 Can print to Stdout or file.
 See inventorycsv.py for an improved solution for this use case.

+**license_counts_csv.py:** Creates a CSV file with aggregated license info for all co-term organizations accessible by an administrator.

 **listip.py:** Almost exactly the same as invlist.py, but also prints the "lanIp" of the device.
 If the device has no "lanIp", it prints "None" for that field instead.

 **manageadmins.py:** Add, delete, find and list administrators across organizations.